yaml/yamlscript/ReadMe.md

 ## Installing YAMLScript

-At the moment, the best way to install YAMLScript is to build it from source.
+At the moment, the best way to install YAMLScript is to build it from source, but see the section "YAMLScript Releases" below.

 This is very easy to do because YAMLScript has very few dependencies: